rohanmahy/mimi-transport-design-reqs/draft-mahy-mimi-transport-design-reqs.md

 - room destroyed
 - who has voice

-In commercial messaging deployments fanout messages among two providers could result in millions of messages per minute.
+In commercial messaging deployments, fanout messages among two providers could result in millions of messages per minute.
 Therefore it is crucial that fanout messages can be communicated and acknowledged in bulk.